hashicorp/terraform-provider-google/website/docs/r/alloydb_backup.html.markdown

 - - -

+* `display_name` -
+  (Optional)
+  User-settable and human-readable display name for the Backup.

 * `labels` -
   (Optional)
   User-defined labels for the alloydb backup.
+An object containing a list of "key": value pairs.
+Example: { "name": "wrench", "mass": "1.3kg", "count": "3" }.

+* `type` -
+  (Optional)
+  The backup type, which suggests the trigger for the backup.
+  Possible values are: `TYPE_UNSPECIFIED`, `ON_DEMAND`, `AUTOMATED`, `CONTINUOUS`.

 * `description` -
   (Optional)